udexon/Phosway/EMYL_Instagram_PhosGraph.md

 EMYL Instagram PhosGraph

-From Bazaar, Industrialization to EMYL -- Fighting Workplace Discrimination with "Earn Money as You Learn"

-:: Need to highlight EMYL as a philosophy behind all of Phosway projects, the middle way between capitalism and socialism, secret of success of China.

-:: Use China as opening

 We define Free Software Revolution 1.0 (FSR1) as the period encompassing the creation of GNU Linux and tools to Google's acquisition of the Android operating system.
 The mobile computing era, empowered by Android and iOS, saw the rise of tech giants and start-ups worth trillions of USD, as well as cryptocurrencies.

 We may say FSR1 is essentially CLONING the then proprietary Unix operating systems and tools.

-Free Software Revolution 2.0 will then be the CLONING of MAGAF social networks, where MAGAF stands for Microsoft Apple Google Amazon Facebook.
+Free Software Revolution 2.0 (FSR2) will then be the CLONING of MAGAF social networks, where MAGAF stands for Microsoft Apple Google Amazon Facebook.
 It is a pun to MAGA+F, everyone's favorite derogatory letter.

 Cloning MAGAF is not rocket science.
 There are enough free software programmers to do so.
 However, they move like random air particles.
 We need SEVERAL BREAKTHROUGH MECHANISMS to make these most talented individuals on Earth to become "self organized".
 Phosway is the name of this comprehensive suite of projects.

+:: explaining why CLONING ... not that bad ...

 :: start of notes, end with double blank lines